Podcast interview questions can make or break a show. 😬

 - What is indispensable for your job (a tool, a concept, …)?

-– Do you have a mentor?
-If so, who is your mentor?
+- Do you have a career mentor?
+If so, who is it?

 - What is the most important strength someone would need to work in your industry?

-– What’s one question you wish I’d asked you, and how would you have answered?
+- What’s one question you wish I’d asked you, and how would you have answered it?

-Alright, this list will get you started and should help you create a meaningful conversation with your guests.
-However, you cannot just take some random questions and hope it will make your podcast stand-out… You need to come up with some great original questions !
+Alright, this list should get you started and should help you create a meaningful conversation with your guests.
+However, you cannot just take some random questions and hope your podcast will stand out… You need to come up with some awesome original questions!
 Here are the do’s and don’ts you need to follow :

 The DO’s : ✅